Next Pope Odds for Successor, Papal Name, and Continent Predictions

 CONTINENTODDS

-Europe (-125) is favored with an implied win probability of 55.6%, which makes sense.
-Only six Popes have come from outside Europe, and the most recent was Pope Gregory III in the year 741.
-Asia is next at +300, followed by Africa (+350) and North America (+400), while Central or South America (+600) bring up the rear.
+Asia (-250) is favored with an implied win probability of over 70%.
+However, you should know that only seven Popes have come from outside Europe.
+Africa (+150) is next, followed by Europe (+250) and North America (+650), while Central or South America (+690) bring up the rear.
 Pope Francis made history as the first Pope from the Americas, hailing from Argentina.

 The Bet